 How important is music to your creative process?

-Music is a driving force to me while I’m in the middle of painting large scale murals.
+Music is a driving force for me while I’m in the middle of painting large-scale murals.
 I don’t like to listen to anything when I’m figuring out technical aspects at the beginning but when I need to start moving in the middle of a piece and not chat with anyone familiar hip-hop drives me forward.
 And when I’m a bit stressed some Jazz and classical music can calm me down.